lsst-dm/dmtn-057/index.rst

   They can still check a config flag before running, however.
 - The :ref:`observer-based architecture<arch-observer>` uses configs to attach measurement factories to tasks, so they can be easily added or removed.
   However, disabling calculation of a metric for all tasks requires touching many configs.
-- The :ref:`visitor-based architecture<arch-visitor>` uses a central config to pass measurement factories to tasks, so they can be easily added or removed.
+- The :ref:`dataset-based<arch-dataset>` and :ref:`visitor-based<arch-visitor>` architectures use a central config to enable measurement computation, so they can easily be added or removed.
   However, a measurement cannot be disabled for specific tasks without modifying code.

-Given that we most likely wish to disable expensive metrics globally, the visitor-based architecture provides the best support for this feature, and the observer-based architecture the worst.
+Given that we most likely wish to disable expensive metrics globally, the dataset- and visitor-based architectures provide the best support for this feature, and the observer-based architecture the worst.

 Forward-compatibility with SuperTask
 ------------------------------------